 You can now select the single goal that would make your campaign successful, you have the option of selecting Sales, Leads, or Website Traffic as your campaign goal:

-When you select a campaign goal, Google AdWords suggests campaign settings to you that are aimed at helping you obtain your selected goal.
+When selecting a campaign goal, Google Ads suggests campaign settings that are aimed at helping you obtain your selected goal.

 You can use one goal for each campaign, the goal should be the main thing you want to achieve via your business.